OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-30.md

 the table and all its utensils, the lampstand and its accessories, and the altar of incense,

 ## Exodus 30:28
-the altar of burnt offering and all its utensils, and the basin with its stand.
+the altar for burnt offerings with all its utensils, and the basin along with its stand.

 ## Exodus 30:29
 Consecrate them so that they may be most holy; whatever touches them will be holy.